Scott McGregor (actor): Acting and presenting

 In January 2008, McGregor began presenting the motoring show Blood, Sweat and Gears on Foxtel's Fox8.
 That same year, he appeared in an episode of Underbelly.
 McGregor has also appeared in Carla Cametti PD (2009), and the drama series Winners & Losers (2011).
-In April 2012, McGregor made a guest appearance in Offspring.

 McGregor joined the cast of the soap opera Neighbours as Detective Detective Mark Brennan in 2010.
 McGregor was initially contracted for six months, but this was later extended to a year.
 McGregor left Neighbours in April 2011.
 He revealed that he wanted to pursue modelling opportunities in Europe and new acting roles.
 McGregor said he would not rule out returning to the show.
+In April 2012, McGregor made a guest appearance in the third season of Offspring as Theo.

 On 4 November 2012, it was confirmed that McGregor would be returning to Neighbours in May 2013 for a brief stint.
 McGregor reprised the role again in October 2013 and made his screen return in February 2014.
 He appeared in a documentary special celebrating the show's 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.
 In August 2019, it was announced that McGregor had decided to leave Neighbours for a second time.